Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Methods

 \section{Methods}

-To assess the performances of the cavity, we measure the frequency of a \qty{578}{nm} laser\footnote{Toptica DL-SHG Pro.}, which is frequency-locked to the FP cavity using the Pound-Drever-Hall (PDH) technique~\cite{Drever_1983, black_introduction_2001}.
-A \qty{25}{MHz} EOM\footnote{Qubig PM7-VIS\_25.} is used to generate sidebands, and the reflected signal from the cavity is then detected, demodulated and fed to an ultra-fast PID\footnote{Toptica FALC Pro.} to stabilize the laser frequency to the cavity resonance, achieving a lock bandwidth of roughly \qty{600}{\kilo\hertz}.
+To assess the performance of the cavity, we measure the frequency of a \qty{578}{nm} laser\footnote{Toptica DL-SHG Pro.}, which is frequency-locked to the FP cavity using the Pound-Drever-Hall (PDH) technique~\cite{Drever_1983, black_introduction_2001}.
+A \qty{25}{MHz} EOM\footnote{Qubig PM7-VIS\_25.} is used to generate sidebands, and we detect the reflected signal, demodulate it, and feed it to an ultra-fast PID\footnote{Toptica FALC Pro.} to stabilize the laser frequency to the cavity resonance, achieving a lock bandwidth of roughly \qty{600}{\kilo\hertz}.
 The stabilized laser is then compared to an active hydrogen maser (H-maser) using an optical frequency comb\footnote{Toptica DFC.} to transfer fractional frequency stability from radio frequencies (RF) to the optical frequency domain.
 The OFC is locked on the H-maser with a fractional frequency instability $\sigma_y (\tau)= 10^{-13}(\tau/\mathrm{s})^{-1/2}$ for all integration times $\tau$ between \num{1} and \qty{e5}{s}.
 The beatnote between the FP cavity-stabilized laser and the optical frequency comb is detected using a photodiode and mixed with an RF signal generated by a referenced Digital Direct Synthesizer (DDS) to produce a beatnote between 9.5 and 10.5 MHz for efficient filtering.
-This beatnote is finally acquired and analyzed using a frequency counter\footnote{K+K Messtechnik.}.
+We finally acquire and analyze the beatnote with a frequency counter\footnote{K+K Messtechnik.}.